 For the app: Apple

-This app is a mobile checking app that lets you make deposits in real time from anywhere.
+This check cashing service is a mobile checking app that lets you make deposits in real-time from anywhere.
 You can also scan your check with a desktop scanner and well offering even more deposit options.
-You must have an account with GTE Online Banking to do this however.
+You must have an account with GTE Online Banking to do this, however.

 Some of the other benefits of Deposit2GO are below: